 THIS DATE IN HISTORY: April 5

-1919: The death of Canadiens star Joe Hall during an influenza epidemic brings an end to the Stanley Cup Final between Montreal and the Seattle Metropolitans of the Pacific Coast Hockey Association.
+1919: The death of Joe Hall during an influenza epidemic brings an end to the Stanley Cup Final between the Montreal Canadiens and the Seattle Metropolitans of the Pacific Coast Hockey Association.
 The best-of-5 series ends 2-2, and the Cup is not awarded.

 1932: Busher Jackson of the Toronto Maple Leafs becomes the first player to score three goals in one period of a playoff game.
 He gets a hat trick in the second period of a 6-4 win against the Rangers in Game 1 of the Final at Madison Square Garden.